Save

 Global processing Processing operations that carry out a massive spatial function across the entire area of the image.
 Examples: Rotate, invert, or translate the image

-Tissue equalization Software-weighted processing function whereby underexposed areas (light areas) are made darker and overexposed areas (dark areas) are made lighter.
-The effect is an image that appears to have lower contrast so that dense and lucent structures are better seen within the same image.
+Tissue equalization Uses dynamic range compression (removes lightest and darkest areas of the grayscale) so that light areas are made darker and dark areas are made lighter.
+The effect is an image that appears to have lower contrast so that dense and lucent structures are better seen within the same image (simulates "soft tissue effect").

 Unsharp mask filtering A mask image is created which contains only the larger, gross structures in the image.
 A kernel is passed over the image, which has the effect of averaging local pixel values.
 Structures smaller than the kernel size are suppressed and no longer visible.
-Creating the mask image is a form of low-pass filtering.
+Result: final image is edge-enhanced.

 Low-pass filtering Usually “smoothing” function at the console.
 Cleans up noise, such as a white spot artifact from “pixel drop-out”, or mottle.
 Trade-off: slightly blurrier image, loss of fine edges.